+Dear:

+Re:

-Dear: Re: is currently and is currently and, University of Toronto, and is being cor I am writing to ask you to provide a le's teaching. nsidered for promotion to the rank of In particular, please comment on their mastery of the subject area, skill at communication, ability to stimulate and challenge your intellectual capacity and to influence the development of your intellectual and critical skills.
-I in strict confidence.
-In order that we may ful if we could have your response no later If you are able to provi department. ide a letter, please submit a PDF or Word d ocument by email attachment to the Thank you for taking the time to contribute to the promotions process at The University of Toronto.
-Sincerely, Chair, Department of
+sidered for promotion to the rank of

+In particular, please comment on their mastery of the subject area, skill at communication, ability to stimulate and challenge your intellectual capacity and to influence the development of your intellectual and critical skills.

+Your letter will be held in strict confidence.
+In order that we may meet internal deadlines on this matter, I would be most grateful if we could have your response no later than

+If you are able to provide a letter, please submit a PDF or Word document by email attachment to the department.

+Thank you for taking the time to contribute to the promotions process at The University of Toronto.

+Sincerely,

+Chair, Department of